 FACTOR #2: ROBUST COMMERCIAL MARKETS

-Currently, commercial real estate (CRE) prices nationwide are about 3% above the previous market peak in 2006.
-Domestic commercial investors, institutions, and Real Estate Investment Trusts (REITS) continue to exhibit a strong appetite for quality commercial properties.
+Currently, commercial real estate (CRE) prices nationwide are much higher than the previous market peak.
+Domestic commercial investors, institutions, and Real Estate Investment Trusts (REITs) continue to exhibit a strong appetite for quality commercial properties.
 International investors see the U.S. as a safe haven, and their demand further fuels the CRE activity.
 Commercial investors have strong borrowing and buying capacity, allowing them to capitalize on favorable CRE opportunities.
-The demand for quality CRE assets is so strong that CRE activity is now beginning to expand to secondary and non-core markets.
-All of this CRE activity is contributing to the surge in 1031 exchange activity as CRE investors utilize 1031 to minimize the tax impacts of their transactions.
+All of this CRE activity is contributing to a substantial increase in 1031 exchange activity as CRE investors utilize 1031 to minimize the tax impacts of their transactions.

 The “perfect storm” resulting from the convergence of these three factors has led to an increase in 1031 exchange activity as investors turn to this powerful tax strategy to preserve investment equity and improve returns.
-This increase in activity has led to a significant increase in demand for secure, knowledgeable, and service-oriented qualified intermediary services.
-Visit Asset Preservation or call the 1031 exchange experts at Asset Preservation 800-282-1031 to review your specific exchange scenario and discover the tax-saving benefits of Section 1031.
-As always, investors should discuss their tax situation with their tax advisor to assess the potential value of using Section 1031.
+This increase in activity has led to a significant increase in demand for secure, knowledgeable, and service-oriented qualified intermediary services like those offered by Asset Preservation, Inc.